NiryoRobotics/ned_ros/sphinx_doc/source/stack/low_level/can_driver.rst

 Parameters
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 .. note::
-   Theses configuration parameters are set to work with Niryo's robot.
+   These configuration parameters are set to work with Niryo's robot.
 Do not edit them.

 .. list-table:: CAN Driver's Parameters
    :header-rows: 1